-Self-Affirmed individuals (people with high esteem who have clear perspective of their abilities, talents and goals) are much less likely to become involved in and/or remain in relationships based upon power and control.
+Self-Affirmed individuals (people with high esteem who have a clear perspective of their abilities, talents, and goals) are much less likely to become involved in and/or remain in relationships based upon power and control.

-How does the SAFE through the Arts program address is Self-Affirmation?
+How does the SAFE through the Arts program address Self-Affirmation?

 SAFE through the Arts encompasses Self -affirmation by addressing the following: